giddy11/Collabify/README.md

 7. **Learners Directory**: Enable Learners to view their director so as to interact with them.
 8. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it diplays the list of all users and their roles.
 9. **Profile Page integration**: Functional Profile Page to be dynamic.
-10. **Protected Routes**: Makiing the pages protected for unauthorised users.
+10. **Protected Routes**: Making the pages protected for unauthorised users.
 11. **A functional Dashboard**: The dashboard will capture data for number of important information to display.
 12. **Admin / User View**: Some Views wont be visible by the users.
 13. **Notification**: Users and admin can have a functional notification for incomings.